 Most of us have experienced joint pain at some point in our lives and know that they’re unpleasant at best, and completely debilitating at worst.
 Here’s how you can help someone suffering from menopausal stiffness.

-Our suggestions for her include eating a Mediterranean diet packed with lots of lovely fish, vegetables and olive oil to reduce joint inflammation.
+Our suggestions for them include eating a Mediterranean diet packed with lots of lovely fish, vegetables and olive oil to reduce joint inflammation.

-Staying hydrated and maintaining a healthy weight could help her too.
-Hormone Replacement Therapy (HRT) could also ease her symptoms.
+Staying hydrated and maintaining a healthy weight could help them too.
+Hormone Replacement Therapy (HRT) could also ease their symptoms.

 ADJUST THE STRENGTH OF YOUR HUGS

 Affection is obviously an important part of any relationship – friendly or romantic.
-However, if she’s suffering from joint pain, tight hugs can hurt.
-Be aware and check-in before touching her.
+However if they are suffering from joint pain, tight hugs can hurt.
+Be aware and check in before touching them.

 ENCOURAGE HER TO SEE A PHYSIO

-Suggest she takes herself to a physiotherapy session, where a trained pro can help get things working again as they should.
+Suggest they take themselves to a physiotherapy session, where a trained pro can help get things working again as they should.

-Remind her to check out her benefits package at work.
-Lots of employers offer money-back off these kinds of things.
+Remind them to check out their benefits package at work.
+Lots of employers offer money back off these kinds of things.

 SAY NO TO A MASSAGE REQUEST